d0tTino/docs-/docs/non-ai-research/roses-of-heliogabalus-art-historical-study.md

 Alma-Tadema's critical fortunes, charting the dramatic collapse and eventual resurrection of Victorian academicism.

-- **1888:** Commissioned by Sir John Aird for £4,000.
+- **1888:** Commissioned by Sir John Aird for £4,000.[^prov-1888]
-- **1911–1934:** Inherited by his son, Sir John Richard Aird, 2nd Baronet, and exhibited at the 1913 Royal Academy memorial exhibition for the artist.
+- **1911–1934:** Inherited by his son, Sir John Richard Aird, 2nd Baronet, and exhibited at the 1913 Royal Academy memorial exhibition for the artist.[^prov-1913]
-- **1935:** With Alma-Tadema's reputation in freefall after the First World War and the rise of Modernism, the painting was sold for a mere 483 guineas.
+- **1935:** With Alma-Tadema's reputation in freefall after the First World War and the rise of Modernism, the painting was sold for a mere 483 guineas.[^prov-1935]
-- **1960:** At the absolute nadir of his fame, the painting failed to sell at Christie's and was “bought in” by the auction house for just 100 guineas.
-This moment represents the peak of Modernist disdain for the narrative detail, high finish, and perceived sentimentality of academic art.
+- **1960:** At the absolute nadir of his fame, the painting failed to sell at Christie's and was “bought in” by the auction house for just 100 guineas.[^prov-1960] This moment represents the peak of Modernist disdain for the narrative detail, high finish, and perceived sentimentality of academic art.
 - **c.
 1960s:** Acquired by Allen Funt, the American producer of the television show *Candid Camera*.
-Funt was a pioneering collector of Alma-Tadema when the artist was deeply unfashionable, signaling a revival of interest outside the formal art establishment, driven perhaps by a postmodern appreciation for spectacle and “camp.”
+Funt was a pioneering collector of Alma-Tadema when the artist was deeply unfashionable, signaling a revival of interest outside the formal art establishment, driven perhaps by a postmodern appreciation for spectacle and “camp.”[^prov-funt]
-- **1973:** After Funt experienced financial difficulties, his collection was sold at Sotheby's. *The Roses of Heliogabalus* achieved £28,000, a significant recovery and a sign of the turning tide.
+- **1973:** After Funt experienced financial difficulties, his collection was sold at Sotheby's. *The Roses of Heliogabalus* achieved £28,000, a significant recovery and a sign of the turning tide.[^prov-1973]
-- **1993:** Sold by collector Frederick Koch at Christie's for £1,500,000, confirming the full market rehabilitation of Alma-Tadema as a blue-chip artist.
+- **1993:** Sold by collector Frederick Koch at Christie's for £1,500,000, confirming the full market rehabilitation of Alma-Tadema as a blue-chip artist.[^prov-1993]
-- **Current:** The painting is a prized possession in the private collection of Mexican-Spanish businessman Juan Antonio Pérez Simón.
-It has been frequently loaned for major international exhibitions, including shows at the Leighton House Museum in London (2014, 2017), the Belvedere in Vienna (2017), and CentroCentro in Madrid (2024–25), cementing its status as a canonical masterpiece.
+- **Current:** The painting is a prized possession in the private collection of Mexican-Spanish businessman Juan Antonio Pérez Simón[^prov-owner] and has been frequently loaned for major international exhibitions, including shows at the Leighton House Museum in London (2014, 2017), the Belvedere in Vienna (2017), and CentroCentro in Madrid (2024–25).[^prov-exhibitions]

 # The Subject and Its Sources: From Violets to Roses